BrownCryptoJesus/Profit-Trailer-Beginner-Steps/README.md

  look no further for these easy copy and paste settings!!!!!

- For further help I have also explained the buy and sell strategy's as well as DCA there are also many links to the things you will have questions about annotated into the code so please paroose.
+ For further help I have also explained the buy and sell strategy's as well as DCA strats.
+ There are also many links to the things you will have questions about annotated into the code so please paroose.

 #Check out the wiki#